 If you can schedule your heating, make sure it only comes on when you’re home – if it’s not that chilly, turn it off to save energy.

-When you wash your clothes, turn down the water temperature from 40 to 30 degrees – it could save you up to £52 per year.
+When you wash your clothes, turn down the water temperature from 40 to 30 degrees.

-Fill up a bowl or the sink to waste less water and use less energy to constantly heat it up - you could save up to £25 per year doing.
+Fill up a bowl or the sink to waste less water and use less energy to constantly heat it up - you could save up to £25 per year by doing this.